What Is A Developmental Psychologist?

 - What are some ways we can treat developmental issues?

-If you're looking for a developmental psychologist, you usually don't have to look that far.
+If you're looking for developmental psychologists, you usually don't have to look that far.
 Developmental psychologists work in:

 - School settings.
 This does make sense, as developmental psychologists do study children and adolescents as they develop.
-A developmental psychologist may also be at a university to study or to help young adults.
-They can also be teaching
+Aside from a school psychologist, developmental psychologists may also be at a university to study or to help young adults.
+They can also be teaching.

 - Government agencies such as hospitals and labs.
 These are not only designed for studies but to help those who have problems with developmental disabilities.

 - Assisted living homes.
-These are typically for the elderly, and a developmental psychologist may be there to help the elderly live a more independent life and to study developmental changes in the elderly.
+These are typically for the elderly, and developmental psychologists may be there to help the elderly live a more independent life and study developmental changes in the elderly.